legendum/plano/README.md

       // We're running!
     });

 All API methods return `Promise` objects.
-Values may be plain strings or more complex objects.
-The API attempts to handle data encoding issues transparently.
+Values may be plain strings, booleans, numbers, `Date` objects or more complex objects like arrays or hashes.
+The API attempts to handle all data encoding and decoding transparently.

 #### Put data using the API